LaunchCodeEducation/linux/content/package-manager/walkthrough/_index.md

 date: 2021-11-09T15:13:39-06:00
 draft: false
 weight: 2
-original_author: "Paul Matthews"
+originalAuthor: "Paul Matthews"
+originalAuthorGitHub: "pdmxdd"
 reviewer: "" # to be set by the approving reviewer
+reviewerGitHub: ""
-last_editor: "" # update each time the file is edited
+lastEditor: "" # update each time the file is edited
+lastEditorGitHub: ""
-last_edit_date: # just the date is enough (don't worry about the time portion)
+lastMod: 2022-03-09 # just the date is enough (don't worry about the time portion)
 ---

 ## Walkthrough